facebookresearch/faiss/INSTALL.md

 libfaiss.a from Step 1 for this to work.

 The GPU version is a superset of the CPU version.
+In addition it
+requires:

+- a C++11 compliant compiler (and flags)

-In addition it requires the cuda compiler and related libraries (Cublas)
+- the cuda compiler and related libraries (Cublas)

 See the example makefile on how to set the flags.